gaanon/recipes/bread/focaccia.md

 - 200ml cold water
 - 30ml extra virgin olive oil (and a little extra for greasing)
 - 1¼ tsp fine sea salt
-- 3g dry yeast (activate it with part of the water and sugar)
+- 3g dry yeast (activate it with part of the water and sugar) or 6g fresh yeast
 - 27g clear honey

 ### For the topping: